Engineering Question #2099

 where v is the speed of sound and T is the temperature in degrees C. The answer comes out in meters per second.

-An English website has a speed of sound calculator that takes into account the humidity.
+This website has a speed of sound calculator that takes into account the temperature.

 Add to or comment on this answer using the form below.